-Julia Roberts Caught Kissing Another Man, Marriage In Trouble?
+Julia Roberts Caught Kissing Another Man: Is Her Marriage In Trouble?

 The pair were seen together hugging and laughing.

-There have been many speculations that Julia Roberts and Danny Moder’s potential marriage issues, especially after Roberts has made a lot of public appearances solo recently, according to Celeb Dirty Laundry.
+There have been many rumors regarding Julia Roberts and Danny Moder’s potential marriage issues, especially after Roberts has made a lot of public appearances solo recently, according to Celeb Dirty Laundry.

 Julia Roberts strut her stuff on the red carpet alone at the GLSEN Respect Awards in Los Angeles.
 It was also reported that Roberts is known to get snappy and rude when asked about her personal affairs on the red carpet by media.

 Insiders close to Roberts and Moder believe that the couple will be living separately soon.